 Years 3 and 4

-If you successfully complete the courses in first and second year, you may progress to Honours (years 3 and 4).
-At Honours level you will have the opportunity to undertake a more detailed analysis of the core areas of business and management from a variety of specialist options in four pathways:
+If you progress to Honours (years 3 and 4) you will have the opportunity to undertake a more detailed analysis of the core areas of business and management from a variety of specialist options in three categories:

 - human resource management